kingbosman/card_print/README.md

 - If missing, restore from repository or recreate it
 - On first run, `current.config` will be created automatically from `default.config`

+## Extra notes
+- The tool is tested in a Linux environment.
+- Windows users might need to use WSL to follow along the provided steps.
+Don't forget to `sudo apt update && sudo apt upgrade -y`

 ## License

-This project is open source and available for personal and commercial use.
+This project is open source and available for personal use.

 ## Contributing